yzh119/gallifrey/README.md

 Default resolution is 640 x 480, if you would like to use other configurations, please refer to `src/image.h` and set the value of `height` and `width`.

-If you would like to run the code on CPU with more then 4 cores, please refer to `src/main.cpp` and set the value of `num_workers`.

 ## Structure

     demo/           # To store some selected outputs